Nales54/LycansNewRoles/Thunderstore/README.md

 Shapeshifter: His transformation is slower but he can transform at will during the night.
 Untransforming does not heal him but he regenerates while in Human form.

-Deceiver: If he's present, illusions of transformations will be created through the night, confusing villagers.
+Deceiver: If he's present, illusions of transformations will be created through the night, confusing the villagers.

 Dreaded: When he transforms, nearby players are slowed and are unable to activate their secondary role power.
 His victims heal him less.

-Tracker: He's a little slower than other Wolves, but his vision hints him on nearby player proximity: the redder, the closer.
+Tracker: In Wolf form, he's a little slower than other Wolves, but his vision hints him on nearby player proximity: the redder, the closer.

+Enraged: In Wolf form, he's faster than other Wolves, but he gets hungry at a faster rate and his health keeps decreasing even when low.
+If it reaches zero, he untransforms.

+Warlock: Once per day during daytime, he can curse someone to transform them into Wolf form during the night.
+However their actual role does not change and they cannot kill.

+## Sabotages
+- Objects that can be sabotaged show their name when you look at them.
+Si you're a Wolf or Traitor you also see a counter, such as "1/3"

+- Only Wolves and Traitors can sabotage.
+They can sabotage during the day or night, but only in human form.

+- Each sabotage is linked to several objects in the game, for example the "Poisoned wells" sabotage is linked to the well of each village.

+- If enough objects have been sabotaged, the linked sabotage is triggered when the night starts, and everyone is warned of it.

+- Sabotaged objects stay sabotaged between each day, unless their sabotage has been triggered during the night.

+- For example you can sabotage 2 wells during the first day, then the third during the second day, and the sabotage will be triggered during the following night.

+List of sabotages and their objects:
+- Poisoned wells: the well in each of the 3 villages
+- Eternal night: the candles in the church, the 4 pillars at the ruins, and the cauldron near the fishermens' village
+- Portals: the 4 portals in the map (only need to sabotage 3 of them)